Police Service Specialist Cadet Position Opening

 For More Information

-For questions and comments, please feel free to contact Sgt.
-Jaime Crawford by phone, (734) 794-6956, or email, jcrawford@a2gov.org; additionally, you can visit the Ann Arbor Police Department’s website.
+For questions and comments about the Police Service Specialist Cadet position, please feel free to contact Sgt.
+Ryan Scott by phone, (734) 794-6956, or email, rscott@a2gov.org; additionally, you can visit the Ann Arbor Police Department’s website.

 About Ann Arbor Police Department

-There are 122 sworn police officers included in the overall staff of 147.
 The AAPD is a full-service department with many services and units.
 These include a uniform patrol, detective section, Metro SWAT, hostage negotiation team, underwater search and rescue, polygraph, computer forensics, traffic services unit, K9, motorcycle and bicycle patrols, and community engagement unit.
-The Ann Arbor Police Department is committed to a community-oriented policing philosophy and strives for a high level of community engagement across all divisions.
+The Ann Arbor Police Department is committed to a community-oriented policing philosophy and strives for high community engagement across all divisions.

 View All POAM Career Listings